BotArtist: Generic approach for bot detection in Twitter via semi-automatic machine learning pipeline: Methodology

-Additionally, we have computed the entropy of the user name and screen\_name, enabling us to assess the randomness of these selected fields.
-In addition to the count values derived from the profile text fields (user name, screen\_name, and description), we have computed the percentage of each specific character category, including lowercase, uppercase, digits, and special characters, relative to the length of the text field.
+Additionally, we compute the entropy of the user name and screen\_name, enabling us to assess the randomness of these selected fields.
+In addition to the count values derived from the profile text fields (user name, screen\_name, and description), we compute the percentage of each specific character category, including lowercase, uppercase, digits, and special characters, relative to the length of the text field.
 These measurements offer a more precise means of identifying textual preferences more flexible to varying text lengths since they are computed as percentages of the field length.

 The final category of extracted features consists of Boolean values, used to identify information that may or may not be provided by the account creator.
 For instance, we determine if the user account is protected, and verified, as well as extract information about the provided user location, profile URL, and whether the profile uses the default profile image.